-An Achilles tendon injury can happen to anyone, whether you’re an athlete or just going about your everyday life.
+An Achilles tendon injury can happen to anyone, whether you're an athlete or just going about your daily life.

-It’s common for this tendon to get injured.
-It can be mild or moderate and feel like a burning pain or stiffness in that part of your leg.
+But because this part of your leg doesn't have great blood flow, it's easy to injure your Achilles tendon.
+Your doctor might call this tendinitis or tendonitis.
+It can feel like a burning or stiffness in the lower part of your leg.
 If the pain is severe, your Achilles tendon may be partly or completely torn.